 On March 4, the European Commission presented its European Intergenerational Fairness Strategy.

-An intergenerational fairness strategy must connect generations, foster solidarity, and under no circumstances polarise between generations.
+An intergenerational fairness strategy must connect generations, foster solidarity, and, under no circumstances, polarise between generations.